gwenknight/gwenknight.github.io/_pages/people.md

 {% include base_path %}

-A group of us meet every other week for FortKnight where we have presentations either on our own work or a problem we are facing / someone else's work.
+A group of us meet every other week for FortKnight where we have presentations either on our own work or a problem we are facing or someone else's work.
 Our fortnightly meetings are usually around 6-8 people who meet regularly as part of "KnightGroup".
-We also have 6monthly next steps meetings where we talk about future plans and reflect on acadmic progress (and academia!).
+We also have 6monthly next steps meetings where we talk about future plans and reflect on academic progress (and academia!).

 ![Christmas_celebration_22](/images/22_christmas.jpeg)